-Committee of Reference: Transportation & Local Government Bill Status: Title: Scheduled for committee consideration February 26 th (Transportation & Local Government) Concerning constitutional protections for conducting basic life functions in public spaces.
-Summary: The bill prohibits the state and any city, county, city and county, municipality, or other political subdivision (government entity) from restricting any person from: Conducting basic life functions in a public space unless the government entity can offer alternative adequate shelter to the person and the person denies the alternative adequate shelter; and Occupying a motor vehicle, provided that the motor vehicle is legally parked on public property or parked on private property with the permission of the property owner.
+Transportation & Local Government

+Bill Status: Title:

+Scheduled for committee consideration February 26th (Transportation & Local Government) Concerning constitutional protections for conducting basic life functions in public spaces.

+The bill prohibits the state and any city, county, city and county, municipality, or other political subdivision (government entity) from restricting any person from:

+- Conducting basic life functions in a public space unless the government entity can offer alternative adequate shelter to the person and the person denies the alternative adequate shelter; and - Occupying a motor vehicle, provided that the motor vehicle is legally parked on public property or parked on private property with the permission of the property owner.

 HB20-1287 Colorado Rights Act

-SWCD Position: Discussion
+SWCD Position: Discussion CWC Position: Discussion.

-CWC Position : Discussion.

 Sponsors: House (Soper), Senate (Marble/Lee)

-Committee of Judiciary, Appropriations
+Judiciary, Appropriations

-Reference:

-Bill Status: This bill was postponed indefinitely on March 5 th .
+Bill Status: This bill was postponed indefinitely on March 5th.

 Title: Concerning enforcement of Colorado constitutional rights in Colorado state courts.

 Summary: The bill allows a person who has a right, privilege, or immunity secured by the Colorado constitution that is infringed upon to bring a civil action for the violation.
 The attorney general can also bring an action under the same circumstances.
 A plaintiff who prevails in the lawsuit is entitled to reasonable attorney fees, and a defendant in an individual suit is entitled to reasonable attorney fees for defending any frivolous claims.
 Qualified immunity and a defendant's good faith but erroneous belief in the lawfulness of his or her conduct are not defenses to the civil action.
 The civil action has a two-year statute of limitations.
 The bill requires a public entity to indemnify its public employees in a claim unless the employee is convicted of a crime related to the claim.

-Comments:

-HB20-1327 Water Diversions from Rio Grande Basin (NEW SINCE LAST SWCD BOARD MEETING) SWCD Position: Discussion CWC Position: Oppose.
-Sponsors: House (Valdez, Will), Senate (Coram) Committee of Rural Affairs & Agriculture Reference: Bill Status: Bill postponed indefinitely by House Rural Affairs & Agriculture (March 9th).
+HB20-1327 Water Diversions from Rio Grande Basin

+SWCD Position: Discussion CWC Position: Oppose.

+Sponsors: House (Valdez, Will), Senate (Coram) Committee of Rural Affairs & Agriculture

+Bill Status: Bill postponed indefinitely by House Rural Affairs & Agriculture (March 9th).

 Title: Concerning additional requirements applicable to diversions of water from water division 3.

-Summary: The bill prohibits each state agency or instrumentality from approving or assisting any project that diverts water from water division 3, which consists of the Rio Grande river basin, for export to another basin in Colorado or export to any portion of another state unless the state engineer determines, after due consideration of all findings provided by the Colorado water conservation board, that the project will not:
+The bill prohibits each state agency or instrumentality from approving or assisting any project that diverts water from water division 3, which consists of the Rio Grande river basin, for export to another basin in Colorado or export to any portion of another state unless the state engineer determines, after due consideration of all findings provided by the Colorado water conservation board, that the project will not: